HenryCrosswell/asymmetry_python/README.md

 1. It will first ask you to select a folder, make sure to select the folder with the pre-named images within.
 2. Next it will ask for an output folder for your saved images, select the one created earlier.

-## Contributing
+## Contributors
 ------------

 Dr. Alessandro Felder